wpwupingwp/OGU/README.md

     thousands of records.
 Do not recommend paying attention to it.

     `.candidate.fastq`: Again, the candidate primers.
-This time, each file has the quality information that equals base's proportion in the column of the alignment.
+This time, each file has the quality information that equals to the proportion of the bases in the column of the alignment.

 * Temp

     Including temporary files.
 Could be safely deleted .

-In the output folder, several files were also generated.
+In the output folder, there are some other important output files:

 * Primers.csv